cognesence/planner/README.md

 # Planner

+A stack-based planning algorithm in Clojure for applying STRIPS-style operators.

 Development notes:

 1. This planner has been tested with 3 different sets of operators but is still in "alpha" release.
 It has not been